CodePushGo/website/src/content/blog/en/cross-platform-uiux-best-practices-for-capacitor-apps.md

 | Status Bar | iOS-style light/dark modes | Adapts to system themes |
 | Keyboard | Interactive dismissal | Handles Android soft keyboard behavior |

-> "Capgo is a must have tools for developers, who want to be more productive.
+> "CodePushGo is a must have tools for developers, who want to be more productive.
 Avoiding review for bugfix is golden." - Bessie Cooper [\[1\]](https://capgo.app/)

-Capgo's update mechanism simplifies the process of rolling out fixes across platforms [\[1\]](https://capgo.app/).
+CodePushGo's update mechanism simplifies the process of rolling out fixes across platforms [\[1\]](https://capgo.app/).
 Beyond coding tweaks, hardware limitations also play a big role in shaping how features should be implemented.

 ### Device Features and Limits